 While our intention in sharing our process of design and reflection is to provide a model others might use when considering how to approach issues of inequity and injustice with young children, we also want to acknowledge the very real constraints that are placed on classroom teachers.
 We know that we were able to immerse ourselves so thoroughly in children’s playworlds and our investigation of them because our afterschool program was a site for both equity-oriented teaching and research.
 We know that this kind of flexibility is rare, particularly with the emphasis on standardization and accountability in current educational reform movements.
 Our hope is that even in the most constrained environment where children’s time, attention, and behavior are highly regulated, we as educators can look for moments when children’s play cannot be quelled, when it resists containment, and provides insight into the issues of equity children are contending with.
-If we are to resist Trumpism through transformative education, we need to listen to, honor, and create space for children’s own language of resistance - play.
+If we are to resist Trumpism through transformative education, we need to listen to, honor, and create space for children’s own language of resistance – play and imagination.

 References